Login Register Help

 The protection of this policy is the responsibility of CUYC and of everyone in it.
 All members have a personal responsibility to adhere to and apply this policy in their dealings with others both internal and external to the University.

-C.1 Discrimination and Harassment
+C.2 Discrimination and Harassment

-Any member of CUYC who believes themselves to have been the subject of discrimination or harassment should bring the matter to the immediate attention of the Commodore, or any other Officer with whom they feel most comfortable.
+• Any member of CUYC who believes themselves to have been the subject of discrimination or harassment should bring the matter to he immediate attention of the Commodore, or any other Officer with whom they feel most comfortable.
+The Commodore or other Officer shall bring the matter to the immediate of the Committee who shall confirm the expulsion of the member, or other such measure as deemed to be appropriate.[Constitution B1 & B2]

 Harassment can be difficult to define.
 Differences of attitude or culture and the misinterpretation of social signals can mean that what is perceived as harassment by one person may not seem so to another.
-However, the defining features are that the behaviour is unwanted by the recipient and would be regarded as harassment by any reasonable person.
-Harassment occurs when another person's behaviour causes discomfort or humiliation to the recipient.
+However, the defining features are that the behaviour is unwanted by the recipient and would be regarded by harassment by any reasonable person.

-C.2.1 Sexual Harassment
+C.2.2 Sexual Harassment

-Sexual harassment can be physical or verbal.
-Physical - Ranges from touching or patting to indecent assault or rape.
-Verbal - Sexually suggestive remarks or compromising invitations to aggressively foul language.
+• Physical - Ranges from touching or patting to indecent assault or rape.

-C.2.2 Racial Harassment
+C.2.3 Racial Harassment

 Racial harassment includes: